 Share your story on MM for Dummies!

-If you would like your story of that of a loved one posted on MM for Dummies, copy and paste the questions below in an email and send your response to me at phil at cancerkicker dot org.
+response to me at phil at cancerkicker dot org.
 Thanks for your willingness to share your story for others to grow in their knowledge of Multiple Myeloma!

 My name is Tim, I was diagnosed with Multiple Myeloma in Feb of 2011.
 My wife and I live in Geneva.
 IL with our two daughters.